-The cave is located in the Sierra Norte Natural Park.
+The cave is located in the Sierra Morena Natural Park.

 This cavity of karstic origin, formed in Cambrian limestone, dates back to the Quaternary period.
 The Sima cave is a paleo-sinkhole that collected the runoff water and through whose interior a permanent water course flowed, causing the erosion of the rock and the expansion of the fissures and cracks to form galleries.
 Once the cave was formed, water continued to infiltrate from the outside causing calcite crystallisations.
 The entry of runoff water and its circulation through the caves and galleries caused the cavities to be filled with materials in which a great variety of fossilized flora and fauna have been found.